propertyhive/WP-Property-Hive/README.txt

 16. Not using a CRM?
 Property Hive comes with a free CRM to manage applicants, email matching properties to them, record viewings and more

 == Changelog ==

+= 2.1.5 - 2025-06-26 =
+* Added ability to send viewing cancellation notification emails to involved parties, plus the ability to customise contents of emails sent in settings area
+* Catered for YouTube shorts when embedding virtual tours
+* Added ability to choose 'None' in Elementor Images widget regarding where images link to
+* Added 'Image Ratio' option to Elementor Gallery widget
+* Added warning if Easy Property Listings already installed to avoid confusion
+* Extracted the postcode from searched address keyword and use that if present.
+Previously a search for 'NW1 London' wouldn't return any results
+* Don't copy across imported ref when duplicating post via Yoast
+* Don't redirect users to the account page if editing register or login page in page builder
+* Enhancements to string translation
+* Declare tax_query property in PH_Query class to prevent PHP warning

 = 2.1.4 - 2025-05-13 =
 * Added new default tenures when installing Property Hive for the first time; Share of Freehold and Commonhold